Why do people blog, anyway?

 This might be a social issue or cause, a problem that needs to be fixed, a belief or value that they hold strongly, or just a desire to help people.

 Starting a blog and getting the first posts up can feel pretty lonely, until you start to attract an audience.
 Feeling strongly about your blog topic can sustain you through that phase.

-Blogging to Share Expertise
+2. Blogging to Share Expertise

 There is no shortage of topics to write about here from travel tips to DIY projects to medieval history to